Resources

 Beyond Prisons: A New Interfaith Paradigm for our Failed Prison System by Laura Magnani and Harmon Wray

-Educational Resources developed by or with Christians for Abolition:
+Educational Resources developed by Hannah Bowman in connection with Christians for Abolition:

 Toolkits and Bible Studies: